HIXMAN/test-driven-development-example/README.md

 ###Implementing parser runner

 Ok, now we have our test suite in red state because we need to implement our new methods in ParserRunner.php, check ParserRunner.php

+##STEP 20

+###Fixing and Refactoring test cases

+We have checked that our test cases didnt work as expected when the string given is more complicated.
+We need to fix this to ensure that our test cases are testing what we want to test.
+Lets fix it. check ImageParserTest.php, LinkParserTest and BaseTest.php